Greg-T8/BlackHatPython/ch2/index.md

 client.close()
 ```

-Don't expect the script to complete!
+Don't expect the script to complete on its own!
 This is because there's no service configured to return data back to the UDP client.

-Use Wireshark to confirm the UDP client actually sends data:
+However, you can use Wireshark to confirm the UDP client actually sends data:

 ![](img/wireshark-1.png)

-To validate script completion, use `netcat` to set up a UDP listener:
+To validate script completion, use `netcat` to set up a UDP listener; then run the script to send data to the UDP listener:

 ![](img/netcat-1.png)

-Then use `netcat` to send data back to the UDP client:
+Use `netcat` to send data back to the UDP client:

 ![](img/netcat-2.png)